nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Merrit raised his brows in a characteristic little expression of surprise.
 Shine saw him do so and had a swift interpretation for that expression:

 “Figgerin' on a jive already---the doggone dickty hound.
-Why the hell dickties can't stick to their own women 'thout messin' around honest workin' girls---”
+Why the hell dickties can't stick to their own women &rsquo;thout messin' around honest workin' girls---”

 Bubber was rapturizing without restraint, “Man---oh---man!
 A honey with high yaller laigs!
 And did you see that walk?
 That gal walks on ball-bearin's, she do---ev'rything moves at once.”
 He illustrated his idea with head-wobblings, shoulder-rollings, and loose backward protrusions and retractions of buttocks.
 “See what I mean?
 Tail-conscious, man, tail-conscious------”